January 13

 Ultimately, this is what differentiates the consumer (Bluetooth) from you as a prosumer (iWA) when it comes to wireless audio.

-True lossless audio: 24-bit / 48 kHz in stereo
+True lossless audio: up to 24-bit / 48 kHz in stereo

 iWA uses higher wireless frequency technology to ensure sufficient transmission bandwidth that is 10x greater than Bluetooth.
 This not only ensures sound quality, but also prevents delay due to the compression algorithm.
 The effect can be compared to the difference between a 5G and a 4G mobile phone.